-The Knaften project covers 37.2 sq. km within a highly under-explored and prospective area ("Gold Line”) in the Vasterbotten District of northern Sweden.
+The property covers 39.1 sq. km at the south end of a highly under-explored and prospective area ("Gold Line”) or Knaften-Barsele Arc in the Vasterbotten District of northern Sweden.
 The region hosts more than 12 million ounces of gold delineated in existing and mined resources plus several producing and past-producing VMS base metal mines.

-The property covers Au in boulders and outcrop, as well as drill-indicated Au mineralization (Knaften 300 Gold Zone; 50+ drill holes), along a developing 10+ km long geochemical-magnetics trend along the western contact of a granitic intrusion that cores the Knaften greenstone belt.
+Knaften covers Au in boulders and outcrop, as well as drill-indicated Au mineralization (Knaften 300 Gold Zone; 50+ drill holes), along a developing 10+ km long geochemical-magnetics trend along the western contact of a granitic intrusion that core the Knaften greenstone belt.
 The main source of the large Au-in-till anomaly (one of the largest in Sweden) to the southeast is believed to be located within the Knaften belt.
 Other gold-in-till anomalies in the Vasterbotten District cover either current and past-producing gold mines or known gold resources.
-The Knaften belt also offers potential for volcanogenic massive sulphide (VMS) base metals and newly identified Ni-Cu sulphides.

-The Knaften property is a prospective intrusion-related gold target with gold mineralization occurring both in the intrusive and adjacent sedimentary and volcanic rocks as disseminated replacement style mineralization (Gungnir’s 2014 discovery area, up to 8.52 g/t Au), stock works and veins.
+Gold mineralization at Knaften is a regarded as a prospective intrusion-related gold target with gold mineralization occurring both in the intrusive and adjacent sedimentary and volcanic rocks as disseminated replacement style mineralization (Gungnir’s 2014 discovery area, up to 8.52 g/t Au), stock works and veins.
 Intrusion-related gold systems are an economically important class of gold deposits which are attractive targets as their size can be very large with open pit grades to high-grade gold.
 With this model and the fact that the property covers up-ice of a very large glacial gold in till anomaly, which has yet to be fully sourced, makes Knaften that much more of an attractive target.

 - 3.45 g/t Au over 10.75 m (from 67.05 to 77.80 m) in hole 96009